Jarnail Singh Bhindranwale: Media coverage

+Incidents

-Regarding incidents of bus passengers shooting in the state in October 1983 and other crimes, the discovery of discarded turbans, pistols, and cartridges found at certain crime scenes prompted open Akali allegations that killings were being done by professionals under the orders of the Third Agency, an intelligence wing formed by Indira Gandhi during the Emergency, looking for a pretext to impose President's rule in Punjab, which she did on 6 October.
+Regarding incidents of bus passengers shooting in the state in October 1983 and other crimes, the discovery of discarded turbans often used as handties, alcohol, pistols, and cartridges found at certain crime scenes, which would come to be regarded as telltale signs of staging, prompted open Akali allegations that killings were being done by professionals under the orders of the Third Agency, an intelligence wing formed by Indira Gandhi during the Emergency, looking for a pretext to impose President's rule in Punjab, which she did on 6 October, allowing no time for investigation into the unclaimed act.
 Longowal himself repeatedly challenged the Government that he would prove that the Dhilwan shootings were not done by any Sikh or Akali if a judicial enquiry was conducted.

+In addition to President's rule, Punjab would also come under the AFSPA in 1983, granting the army unrestrained powers, including to shoot on suspicion with immunity from prosecution.

 According to former Punjab DGP Kirpal Dhillon, the incident was characterized by several unusual circumstances: the perpetrators had never been seriously tracked, the bus had not been a scheduled service and had deviated from its usual route, and the victims did not belong to sects and castes typical of the area, noting the possibility of it being authorized by Congress ministers and managed through the police and central agency.
 Darbara Singh was finally dismissed by Zail Singh after the incident, the first of its kind.
-The entire spectrum of Sikh groups condemned the incident "in the strongest possible terms," though a section of the Jalandhar media nevertheless persisted in insinuating Sikh militant involvement.
+The entire spectrum of Sikh groups condemned the incident "in the strongest possible terms," though a section of the Jalandhar media nevertheless persisted in making "fairly explicit insinuations" of Sikh militant involvement.

+After another such incident at Khabi Rajputan with 4 deaths on 18 November, "The government of India, as well as a "major section of the so-called mainstream media," promptly held the Akalis, Bhindranwale, and the Sikh extremist elements responsible for the two incidents.
+Several Sikh leaders, including Longowal and Bhindranwale, had also "severely deplored" a 21 October train derailment, "allegedly due to sabotage," resulting in the death of 19 passengers.